 Holiday songs fill the airwaves on the radio, neighborhoods are full of bright lights and holiday cheer, and shopping malls are full of hustle and bustle.
 The holiday season is officially here!

-While you’re busy crossing items off your “To Do” list, burglars are looking for ways to fill their wish lists.
+While you’re busy crossing items off your “To Do” list, burglars seek ways to fill their wish lists.
 During this time of year, thefts and break-ins increase significantly.
 Unoccupied homes and unlocked cars are easy targets.
 While insurance may provide some theft coverage, a situation like this will dampen your mood.

-Here are some ways you can ward off holiday theft this year and keep your family safe.
+Here are some ways to ward off holiday theft this year and keep your family safe.

 1. Talk to your independent insurance agent.
-Contact your agent to make sure you have the appropriate coverages.
-Whether you own or rent a home, you should have the appropriate insurance coverage to protect you from theft and other perils.
-If you only have the basic coverage on your auto it may not be enough to cover theft, damage or vandalism.
+Contact your agent to make sure you have the appropriate coverage.
+Whether you own or rent a home, you should have the proper insurance coverage to protect you from theft and other perils.
+If you only have the basic coverage on your auto, it may not be enough to cover theft, damage, or vandalism.